Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 • indigestion (dyspepsia) or abdominal pain

-For aspirin, common side effects include2:
+For aspirin, typical side effects include2:

 • indigestion and stomach aches